OctopusDeploy/docs/docs/packaging-applications/package-repositories/tfs-azure-devops.md

 If you are using Azure DevOps Package Management, Octopus can consume either the v2 or v3 NuGet feeds.

-- To connect to the v3 URL, you must use [a Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) in the password field.
+- To connect to the v3 URL, you must use a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) (PAT) in the password field.
 The username field is not checked, so you can put anything in here as long as it is not blank.
-Ensure that the personal access token has (at least) the *Packaging (read)* scope.
+Ensure that the token has (at least) the *Packaging (read)* scope.
 - To connect to the v2 URL, you can use either [alternate credentials or a Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) in the password field.

 ## Connect Octopus to a TFS Package Feed